Powerless (novel)

-Powerless is a 2023 fantasy romance novel written by American author Lauren Roberts.
+Powerless is a 2023 young adult romantic fantasy novel written by American author Lauren Roberts.
 Roberts originally self-published the book to Barnes & Noble Press and Amazon's Kindle Direct Publishing services.

 Powerless is the first book in a five-part series: Powerless (2023), Powerful (2024), Reckless (2024), Fearless (2025), and Fearful (2025).
 Powerful and Fearful are novellas written from different points of view than the trilogy but take place at the same time as Powerless (for Powerful) and Fearless (for Fearful).